hellotaoworld/valuation_engine/README.md

 # Valuation Engine

 This repository is the data modelling part of the https://dashboard-finance-metrics.vercel.app/.
 It focuses on extracting financial data from the open-source SEC Financial Statement Data Sets, transforming data into data models with dynamic data pipelines, analyzing and calculating key financial metrics, and loading the processed data into a cloud database.
-The data is then used in another project to create an interactive website platform for data visualization.
+The data is then used in another repository to create an interactive website platform for data visualization.

 ## Features
 - Data Extraction: Utilizes Python scripts to efficiently extract financial data from SEC Financial Statement Data Sets.